Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/when-worker-goes-down.md

 ---
-title: What happens when a worker goes down
+title: When a worker goes down
 summary: The solution is virtualization, where worker nodes run in a virtual machine whose image is on a SAN somewhere.
+reviewed: 2016-11-05
 tags:
  - Distributor
 redirects:
  - nservicebus/in-a-distributor-scenario-what-happens-to-the-message-if-a-worker-goes-down
 ---

-As shown in "[How does the distributor work](/nservicebus/scalability-and-ha/distributor/#how-does-it-work-)", a worker checks in for work with the distributor by sending a register message to it.
+As shown in [How the Distributor works](/nservicebus/scalability-and-ha/distributor/#how-the-distributor-works), a worker checks in for work with the distributor by sending a register message to it.
 From that moment the worker will start receiving messages from the distributor.

 If a worker goes down, messages can get stuck in the distributor or the worker.